nusmodifications/nusmods/www/README.md

 ## Contributing

 Don't know where to start?
-One of our contributors, wrote [this fantastic beginner guide][zames-guide], it is highly recommended that you have a read.
+We highly recommend reading [this fantastic beginner's guide][zames-guide] written by one of our contributors.
+Alternatively, have a poke at our [open issues](https://github.com/nusmodifications/nusmods/issues?q=is%3Aissue+is%3Aopen).

 ## Getting Started